jtorral/patroniTraining/README.md

 ***etcd nodes = ( postgres nodes / 2 ) + 1***

 This rule of thumb is a common source of confusion and instability! **The size of your etcd cluster is independent of your Postgres node count** and is governed only by the need to maintain a reliable quorum for etcd itself.

 Understanding why and how to size your etcd cluster correctly is essential for true high availability, and you **must** read the following to learn the proper methodology.

-## Why Your Patroni Node Count Doesn't Determine Your etcd Quorum
+## Your patroni node count does not determine your etcd quorum

 The core misunderstanding is failing to distinguish between the Patroni cluster (your data layer) and the etcd cluster (your consensus layer).